Biodiversity Conservation Assistant

 • A relevant University degree (environmental science, biology, administration);

-• A minimum of 1 year of work experience in the field of nature conservation, sustainable development or a related area of work;
+• At least 2 years of work experience in the field of nature conservation, sustainable development or a related area of work;

 • Complete fluency in the English language, including excellent demonstrated English writing skills; good level of written and spoken French is an asset but not required;

-• Sound understanding of information technology, with experience in applying Microsoft Office (Word, Excel, and PowerPoint) as a minimum skill set
+• Sound understanding of information technology, with experience in applying Microsoft Office (Word, Excel, and PowerPoint) and using virtual communication tools as a minimum skill set.

-• Proven analytical, conceptual, organization, multitask; Detail- and outcome-oriented;ing, and problem-solving skills;
+• Proven analytical, conceptual, organization, multitasking, and problem-solving skills;

 • Ability to work independently and on multiple tasks simultaneously;